ansys/pydpf-composites/doc/source/api/select_indices.rst

     Thus, ``num_elementary_data = number_of_layers * number_of_spots * number_of_nodes_per_spot_plane``
     = 56.

-The methods in this module compute an array of elementary indices for a given selection of layers, nodes, spots, DPF material IDs, or analysis plies.
+The functions in this module compute an array of elementary indices for a given selection of layers, nodes, spots, DPF material IDs, or analysis plies.
 These elementary indices can be used to index the first axis of the elementary data array.
 For usage information, see :ref:`sphx_glr_examples_gallery_examples_6_filter_composite_data_example.py`.